Analyze and compare, perform WiFi site surveys, fix issues with WiFi — all on your Android phone, tablet or Chromebook. You'll need Android 8.0+.

 Your Android device can tell you a lot of useful information about nearby WiFi networks if you equip it with a powerful Android WiFi heatmapper like NetSpot.
 As we’ve described in this article, creating a detailed WiFi heat map isn’t difficult, and the benefits of seeing your coverage visualized on a map are numerous.

 To heatmap your WiFi network, you need just two things: an Android device and a WiFi heatmap app for Android, such as NetSpot.
+Create a new project in the app, calibrate your map, take sampling points, and analyze the results.

 A heat map is a visualization of WiFi signal distribution, and it can be used to highlight areas of signal weakness, the quantity of access points, and other important information.